 The Board administers its role in the oversight of risk directly through the Board as a whole, as well as through various standing committees of the Board that address risks inherent in their respective areas.
 In particular, the Board monitors and assesses strategic risk exposure and the Audit Committee oversees our major financial risk exposures and the steps our management has taken to monitor and control these exposures.
 The Audit Committee also monitors compliance with legal and regulatory requirements and considers and approves or disapproves any related person transactions.
-The Nominating and Corporate Governance Committee monitors the effectiveness of our corporate governance practices and of the Board, as well oversight of ESG matters and related risks The Compensation Committee evaluates certain risks and oversees the management of such risks, our entire Board is regularly informed about the risks overseen by the committees through committee reports.
+The Nominating and Corporate Governance Committee monitors the effectiveness of our corporate governance practices and of the Board, as well oversight of ESG matters and related risks The Compensation Committee assesses and monitors whether any of our compensation policies and programs have the potential to encourage excessive risk-taking.
+While each committee evaluates certain risks and oversees the management of such risks, our entire Board is regularly informed about the risks overseen by the committees through committee reports.